 - 1. Duties and responsibilities of the Coordinator of Recruitment and Retention are: - a.
 To maintain all responsibilities as a Representative. - b.
-To organize and conduct an educational retreat and training session in conjunction with the Student Body President, SGA Advisor, and Speaker of the Legislature. - c.
+To organize and conduct an educational retreat and training session in conjunction with the Student Body President and the SGA Advisor. - a.
 To coordinate with the Director of Communications to plan and execute all SGA open houses, welcome programs, and other recruitment events including: - i.
-Orientation tabling. - ii.
-First Look Fair. - iii.
-Second Look Fair. - iv.
-End of Year Banquet and Inauguration. - d.
-To actively recruit new members to SGA committees and vacant positions. - e.
-To create an application process timeline that allows for selected candidates to be appointed by the third calendar week of the semester and after the First Look Fair in the fall semester and after Second Look Fair in the spring semester, consistent with Article I Section 5. - f.
-To coordinate the year-end celebration and at least one primary major retention event per semester, in addition to optional monthly retention events. - g.
-To coordinate with the Student Body President, Chief Financial Officer,

-Parliamentarian, and Speaker to organize training sessions for newly appointed Representatives including but not limited to: finance training, parliamentary procedure, communications training, diversity and inclusion training, and sexual misconduct prevention training.

-- h.
-To perform other duties assigned by the Speaker of the Legislature. - i.
+Orientation tabling - ii.
+First Look Fair - iii.
+Second Look Fair - iv.
+End of Year Banquet and Inauguration - c.
+To actively recruit new members to SGA committees and vacant positions. - d.
+To create an application process timeline that allows for selected candidates to be appointed in a timely manner. - e.
+To coordinate the year-end celebration and at least one primary major retention event per semester, in addition to optional monthly retention events. - f.
+To coordinate with the Student Body President, Vice President of Financial Affairs, Parliamentarian, and Speaker to organize training sessions for representatives, including but not limited to: finance training, parliamentary procedure, alcohol and substance training, communications training, diversity and inclusion training, and sexual misconduct prevention training. - g.
+To perform other duties assigned by the Executive Vice President. - h.
 To ensure each representative seat has a placard including that representative's title and a space for the representative to affix or insert a marker showing their preferred pronouns. - 2.
 The selection process for the Coordinator of Recruitment and Retention shall occur as follows: - a.
-The Coordinator shall be a Representative elected by simple majority vote during the first meeting of each term. - b.
+The Coordinator shall be a Representative elected by a simple majority vote during the first meeting of each term. - b.
 An election for Coordinator may be held at any time, however, a motion to call a new election requires a two-thirds majority vote of the Legislature. - c.
 In the event of a vacancy in the position of Coordinator, a new Coordinator shall be elected by a simple majority vote.